+The above examples on testimonial transmission expose our epistemic dependence on the say-so of others.
 This reminds me of a public discussion I had with outspoken atheist Lawrence Krauss.
 I highlighted the fact that observations were not the only source of knowledge and therefore wanted to expose his empirical presupposition.
 I raised the issue of testimony and asked him if he believed in evolution.
 He replied that he did, and so I asked him if he had done all the experiments himself.
 He replied in the negative.
 This uncovered a serious issue in his—and by extension, many of our—assumptions about why we believe what we believe.
-Most of our beliefs are based on the say-so of others and it does not make it empirical just because it is couched in scientific language.
+Most of our beliefs are based on the say-so of others and are not empirical simply because they are couched in scientific language.

 Relying on experts